 For this sense to mature it needs to be held by the adults early in the child’s life.
 It is not fully developed until around twelve to fourteen years old, which may be much later than most people would expect.
 When an adult holds the responsibility for the child’s body temperature through awareness of the environment and responding to that with appropriate clothing, the child’s sense of warmth has a strong foundation.
 For example a child will swim until their lips are blue, as they are unable to discern that they are cold.
 A baby needs an extra layer of clothing than that of an adult.
 As the warmth sense develops along with the greater development of the heart and circulation, the child becomes more able to perceive their internal warmth in relation to the external environment.
 The foundation for the harmonious maturity of the warmth sense is laid in childhood.
 So that the now teenager, will adequately measure and correct the needs of their body temperature within a changing environment, and will also be able to discern the level of soul warmth in a room.

 Hyper sense of warmth

-If a person has a hyper sense of warmth, they are oversensitive to changes in the temperature of the environment and can be overcome by heat or cold.
-They may carry lots of clothes to be able to make themselves comfortable as the temperature changes, or they can avoid places if they think they won’t be able to cope with the temperature.
-The inability to separate their experience from the temperature of the environment can have the result of not being able to function or regulate their temperature back to homeostasis.
+The person who is hyper sensitive to warmth experience the subtle changes in the environment and can find it uncomfortable and difficult to maintain their own body temperature.
+They may carry lots of clothes in order to be able to make themselves comfortable as the outside temperature changes, or they may avoid places if they think they won’t be able to cope with the temperature.

 It is useful to look closely at the reason a child might want to change their clothing regularly.
 Is it because they have a hyper sense of warmth or is it related to the touch sense or the life sense?
-We will start to notice a connection between the senses and how the development of the first four senses influence the development of the other eight senses.
+A connection can be noticed between the senses and the way the first four senses have a relationship to the the development of the other eight senses.

 Hypo sense of warmth